 Statistically speaking, people who are in or nearing traditional "retirement age" can expect to live longer than any previous generation.
 Whereas earlier generations could rely on savings, company pensions and Social Security, you now must plan virtually every aspect of your own retirement.
 "Longevity is a miracle, but it's also people's biggest fear," says Lorna Sabbia, head of Personal Wealth & Retirement for Bank of America Merrill Lynch.
 "It's on their shoulders to put all this together."

 Just aiming to reach a certain savings figure can't begin to meet all of the needs and desires that together will comprise a fulfilling retirement—including providing for health security, making key decisions on where to live and how best to provide a legacy for one's family and for charitable causes.
 With specific goals in mind, it is possible to determine appropriate strategies for each of them.

 Investments will be essential, but so will other kinds of assets.
 Starting a new career or fulfilling an entrepreneurial dream, for example, could provide new income to augment one's savings.
 "Matching your assets against your goals reveals choices and possible trade-offs."
 Could a more modest retirement home than the one you previously envisioned help fulfill a goal of seeing the world?
 Could working for a couple of years longer than planned help ease some concerns about long-term care, or outliving one's assets?

 As life changes, so do your goals.
-"Retirement isn't something you 'set and forget,'" Tyrie adds.
+"Retirement isn't something you 'set and forget,'" Sabbia adds.
 That's one reason why boomers, for all of their celebrated independence, cite having a trusted advisor as a priority.
-"An advisor can help you identify your goals and how to achieve them, how to anticipate and plan for health contingencies," Tyrie says.
+"An advisor can help you identify your goals and how to achieve them, how to anticipate and plan for health contingencies," Sabbia says.
 "These are big issues and it's not always easy to start those conversations, but once you do, it often happens that everything starts to look clearer."